Frequently Asked Questions

 Slaughterhouses are not only bad for animals, but bad for workers, bad for neighborhoods, and bad for our environment:

 - The psychological impact of slaughterhouse employment includes higher rates of depression, PTSD, substance abuse, and low self-esteem.
 Injuries and amputations are alarmingly high.
-Slaughterhouse workers sell their soul so that we don’t have to think about the animals our meat comes from.
+Slaughterhouse workers endure this so that we don’t have to think about where our meat comes from.
 No one should have to kill innocent lambs all day just to pay the bills.

 - Slaughterhouses are disproportionately staffed by people of color and found in lower-income neighborhoods, such as the historically immigrant and mostly Latino neighborhood of Globeville that is home to Denver’s slaughterhouse.
 Globeville residents have suffered a lot from industrial pollution and unequal city planning.
 Our early conversations with community representatives suggest there will be a lot of support for swapping the slaughterhouse with greener, more community-friendly use of the land.